 You could make a quinoa or rice bowl and load it up with these lemon turmeric basil vegetables or serve it as a side dish with grilled chicken or roasted salmon.
 So many options for these flavor-loaded veggies!

 - Preheat oven to 400 degrees.

-- Add lemon zest, lemon juice, olive oil, turmeric, basil leaves, salt and pepper to blender.
+- Add lemon zest, lemon juice, olive oil, turmeric, basil leaves, salt and pepper to a high-powered blender.
 Blend until smooth.

 - Arrange cauliflower, bell pepper slices, and onion slices on a parchment lined tray.
-Pour sauce over the vegetables, stir with a wooden spoon to coat each piece.
+Pour sauce over the vegetables, stir to coat each piece.

 - Cover the vegetables with a piece of parchment paper or foil, roast for 25-30 minutes or until tender.